 step 4: Plop for 1 hour

 My husband has several t-shirts that have either shrunk or stretched out.
 He has a thing for high end undershirts.
 Thankfully, this works out for me.
 I use them to plop my curls while wet.
+(As of 2022, I know use this Microfiber Towel for Curly Hair.
+Ready my review of the microfiber towel.)

 After I apply the leave-in conditioner to my curly hair, I plop and find a task to do for an hour or so.